 Proper formulations and usage of ingredients like hydroxy acids and retinols can still be helpful, depending on your skin, but you may need to decrease the strength, amount or frequency, and combine with more moisturizers.

 If these measures aren’t sufficient, then it’s reasonable to see a dermatologist for next steps.
 Prescription creams or ointments such as corticosteroids may be necessary to treat the dry skin.
-Please sign up HERE to find a dermatologist near you.
+Please visit HERE to find a dermatologist near you.